Ayan-Ansar/Eng2HingTranslator/README.md

 # English to Hinglish Machine Translation using T5-Small

-This project utilizes the Hugging Face Transformers library and the pretrained model "t5-small" to perform English to Hinglish (English to Hindi transliteration) machine translation.
+This project utilizes the Hugging Face Transformers library and the pretrained model "[t5-small](https://huggingface.co/t5-small)" to perform English to Hinglish machine translation.
 The model is fine-tuned for the specific use case and trained on the [findnitai/english-to-hinglish dataset](https://huggingface.co/datasets/findnitai/english-to-hinglish).

 ## Instructions